 In the UK a pension scheme is not regarded as an asset to be passed on to your heirs whereas a QNUPS is classified as a pension while avoiding IHT estate duty.
 This tax relief means your beneficiaries can benefit from the entire value of your pension fund, making it an effective estate planning tool.

-A QNUPS can hold a wide range of assets including cash and property; the complexity of QNUPS investment options and tax implications vary from one jurisdiction to another so it is recommended that you seek professional advice before investing in a QNUPS.
+A QNUPS can hold a wide range of assets including cash and property; the complexity of QNUPS investment options and tax implications vary from one jurisdiction to another so it’s recommended that you seek professional advice before investing in a QNUPS.
 A specialist financial adviser will be able to offer you the best QNUPS options in your chosen jurisdiction to safeguard your investment and maximise your returns whilst taking into account your specific requirements and circumstances.

 British expats who are looking to retire overseas permanently have a number of frequently asked questions with regards the transfer of their assets to a QNUPS.